Last Updated on

 The Akita Inu needs maintenance not only in the training department, but with health as well.

-This breed has a lifespan of 11 to 15 years.
+As mentioned in the first paragraph this breed has a lifespan of 10 to 15 years.
 Despite this dog’s long life expectancy, Akita Inu health problems need to be regarded carefully.

 These are the most common issues associated with the breed.